Clean Power Research Support Center logo

 Configuring the Custom List data source

-Next, please navigate to the Data Field Group-tab and click on Add Custom List Group:
+Next, please navigate to the Data Field Group tab and click on Add New Custom List Group:

 Add Custom List Group

-The dialog that follows will present you with options to configure your new Custom List Field Group as shown in Figure 7 below:
+The dialog that follows will present you with options to configure your new Custom List Field Group as shown in the figure below:

 Configuring the Data Field Group

-You can also select to display Custom List output columns as static text by choosing the following option:
+Custom List output columns can be displayed as static text by selecting the following option:

 Custom List static text option